murilo-arruda/deepesg-challenge/README.md

 This repository contains my solution for the [DeepESG Challenge](https://github.com/deepesg/desafio-frontend)

-Live version avaible at: https://deepesg-challenge.vercel.app/
+Live version available at: https://deepesg-challenge.vercel.app/

 # About the Project